-Presented below is the supplementary information which is required by the Bureau of Internal Revenue (BIR) RR No. 15-2010 to disclosed as part of the notes to financial statements.
+Presented below is the supplementary information which is required by the BIR RR No. 15-2010 to disclosed as part of the notes to financial statements.
 This supplementary information is not a required disclosure under PFRS.

 The information on taxes, duties and license fees paid or accrued during the taxable year required under RR No. 15-2010 are presented below.